-The happiness and love that your first baby brought into your life is beyond measure, and now you're thrilled to learn you are expecting another child.
-Although you've been through pregnancy and childbirth before, you now have added responsibilities and considerations in order to prepare for your second child.
+The happiness and love that your first baby brought into your life is beyond measure, and now you're expecting another child.
+Preparing can be as rewarding and special as the first time.

 Bringing home a new baby will affect you in many ways — some physically and others emotionally.

-Likewise, you and your partner will notice that you're rarely spending time together, so be sure to have an occasional date once things settle down.
+Likewise, you and your partner will notice that you're rarely spending time alone together, so be sure to have an occasional date once things settle down.

 Older toddlers and kids might express their feelings by testing your patience, misbehaving, throwing tantrums, or refusing to eat.
 These problems are usually short-lived, and a little preparation can help an older child adjust to the idea of welcoming a new sibling.

-Emphasize the important role an older sibling plays.
+Focus on the important role an older sibling plays.
 Some tips to try: